adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 * `cd FOLDER_NAME` _(go deeper)_
 * `dir` _(list contents)_

 These are the very basic commands so that you know how to navigate folders from command line.
 I suggest creating a folder `c:/code` to keep all your code there.
-Use the command `md code` creates the folder.
+The command `md code` creates the folder.

 ## 0. Download and install Git